deephealthproject/pyeddl/README.md

 m.evaluate(x_train, y_train)
 ```

-Learn more examples about how to do specific tasks in PyEddl at the [tutorials page](https://pyeddl.readthedocs.io/en/latest/user/tutorial.html)
+Learn more examples about how to do specific tasks in PyEDDL at the [tutorials page](https://pyeddl.readthedocs.io/en/latest/user/tutorial.html)

 # Tests